reactioncommerce/reaction-docs/public-docs/react-testing.md

 });
 ```

-_Steps 1_: Shallow render a component
+1. Shallow render a component

-_Steps 2_: Traverse the shallow DOM searching for expected elements e.g. `div`, `li`, `a` ... tags
+2. Traverse the shallow DOM searching for expected elements e.g. `div`, `li`, `a` ... tags

-_Steps 3_: Use methods provided by enzyme wrapper to make assertions.
+3. Use methods provided by enzyme wrapper to make assertions.
 Find methods in the enzyme [docs](http://airbnb.io/enzyme/docs/api/shallow.html#shallow-rendering-api).

 ## Using Snapshots